Alexandre Lazarian: Career and research

-Alex Lazarian obtained his diploma in the theoretical physics group led by Vitaly Ginzburg.
+Alex Lazarian got his M.Sc. in Physics from the Moscow Physics and Technology Institute, where his advisor was Vitaly Ginzburg.
 He received his PhD in 1994 from University of Cambridge.
-After his PhD, Lazarian spent three years as a postdoc in Princeton University and one year as a research associate at Canadian Institute for Theoretical Astrophysics.
+After his PhD, Lazarian spent three years as a postdoc in Princeton University and one year as a Senior Fellow at Canadian Institute for Theoretical Astrophysics.
 Since 1998, he has been working as a professor at the University of Wisconsin–Madison.
-Professor Alex Lazarian is a world-renowned expert on MHD turbulence, magnetic reconnection, dynamo theory, and interstellar dust, as well as developing innovative techniques to study magnetic fields.
+Professor Alex Lazarian is a world-leading expert on MHD turbulence, magnetic reconnection, dynamo theory, and interstellar dust, as well as developing innovative techniques to study magnetic fields.

 In 1998, together with Bruce T. Draine, Lazarian proposed a spinning dust model that successfully explains the origin of anomalous microwave emission discovered by Cosmic Background Explorer.

-In 1999, Lazarian with Ethan Vishniac proposed a turbulent magnetic reconnection model, which posits that reconnection gets fast and is independent of resistivity due to turbulence.
+In 1999, Lazarian proposed, with Ethan Vishniac, a turbulent magnetic reconnection model, which posits that reconnection gets fast and is independent of resistivity due to turbulence.
 This Lazarian-Vishniac model is successfully tested with numerical simulations and provides a universal solution of the magnetic reconnection in astrophysics as turbulence is ubiquitous in astrophysical environments.

 In 2007, with Thiem Hoang, Lazarian introduced an analytical model of radiative torques (RAT) and RAT alignment theory, leading to the quantitative era of grain alignment.
 The RAT theory was successfully tested with observations and has become a foundational theory to interpret polarization data.